Cosmoteer-Modding-Tools/Cosmoteer-Python-Scripts/Cosmoteer Image Destroyer/README.md

 **Launch** the app.
 **Drag & drop** a PNG onto the large preview area, or click Load Base… and pick a file.
-*The app remembers your last Load/Save folder between runs.*
+*The app keeps the Load and Save dialogs in sync, remembering the last folder you opened or dropped from (including drag-and-drop).*

 <div align="center">
 <img width="1184" height="800" alt="Figure 1 - Start screen" src="https://github.com/user-attachments/assets/f4053bf3-4616-4239-a0ed-a448825671b2" />